Pereskia grandifolia: Taxonomy

-The species was first described by Adrian Hardy Haworth in 1819 as Pereskia grandifolia.
+The species was first described by Adrian Hardy Haworth in 1819.
 It was transferred to Rhodocactus as R. grandifolius by Frederik Marcus Knuth in 1936.
 However, this was not accepted by most botanists, and Rhodocactus was sunk into a broadly circumscribed Pereskia.
 Molecular phylogenetic studies from 2005 onwards suggested that with this circumscription, Pereskia was not monophyletic, and consisted of three clades.
 In 2016, the genus Rhodocactus was revived for one of these clades, which included R. grandifolius.
+As of April 2026 the transfer was not accepted by Plants of the World Online.